anjasmaradwisetiadi/Vue-Lumen-CRUD-Table-Front-End/README.md

 composer install

 ## Step5:
->The last step is to migrate the Database you have configured and then run:
+>Then migrate the Database you have configured and then run:

 php artisan migrate

+## Step6:
+>The last step is to migrate the seed:

+php artisan migrate db:seed

 >Finally run: